Is My Type of Loan an Advantage or Disadvantage in a Purchase Offer?

 Buyers would be astonished if they knew how unfairly some purchase offers are ranked.
 While we have Fair Housing laws that prohibit discrimination based on protective classes, other types of discrimination are not restricted.
 Not to mention, most sellers and their listing agents don't make a practice of telling buyers why their offer was rejected.
 They just reject it.
 They don't have to explain why.

 It is common practice to judge a purchase offer by the type of financing the buyer chooses to use.
 Purchase offers are often ranked in the following manner.

 - Cash.
 This means cash on hand.
 It does not mean a home that is presently in escrow, as that would be a contingent sale and not a cash transaction.
 It also does not mean a refinance on another property that will produce cash at a later date.
 A cash offer is typically accompanied by proof of funds.
 That's because the seller won't take a buyer's word that the buyer is good for the cash.
 It's the equivalent of asking the buyer to produce a suitcase packed with 100 dollar bills.

-Because cash is so highly rated, sometimes cash buyers are able to negotiate a discount.
-But don't count on that benefit in a multiple-offer situation or in a short sale.
+- Since cash is so highly rated, sometimes cash buyers are able to negotiate a discount.
+Don't count on that benefit in a multiple-offer situation or in a short sale.
 Remember, all offers, except owner financing, result in cash to the seller at the end.
-The main benefit to a cash offer is no appraisal requirement.
+The main benefit of a cash offer is no appraisal requirement.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.